 Chromebooks are designed with a few specific people in mind.
 At the forefront are students, as school administrations tend to favor Chromebooks due to their security benefits, sturdy build quality, and software limitations.
 That means you’ll find cheap Chromebooks in public schools all across the country.

 Chromebooks go beyond just cheap, plastic laptops for kids.
 There are also higher-end options for professionals and college students.
-Because they tend to be lightweight with long battery life, they are great options for people who need to take their work on the go, whether that’s from class to class or on long flights.
-Some of these include the Google Pixelbook, Google Pixelbook Go, and the Lenovo Yoga Chromebook C630.
+Because they tend to be lightweight with a long battery life, they are great options for people who need to take their work on the go, whether that’s from class to class or on long flights.
+Some of these include the Google Pixelbook, Google Pixelbook Go, and the Asus Chromebook Flip C436.

 There are certainly those same options in the Windows 10 laptop world.
 However, in the cheaper price range, Chromebooks can sometimes provide a better value.
 For example, approximately $500 is where Chromebooks thrive, but Windows 10 laptops at this price tend to get bogged down with a thick chassis and clunky performance.